Quantum fate of timelike naked singularity with scalar hair: Self-adjoint extension method

-The square integrability of the solution (\ref{kg-sol-noi}) is checked by calculating the squared norm in the proper function space on each $t=const$ hypersurface $\Sigma $ which we consider as $\mathcal{H=}L^{2}\left( \Sigma ,\mu \right)$, where $\mu $\ is measure given by the spatial metric volume element.
+The square integrability of the solution (\ref{kg-sol-noi}) is checked by calculating a squared norm in a proper functional space on each $t=const$ hypersurface $\Sigma $.
+We consider the Hilbert space $\mathscr{H}=\mathscr{L}_{2}\left( \Sigma ,\mu \right)$, where $\mu $\ is a measure given by the spatial metric volume element.
 It is straightforward to show that both solutions are square integrable at $r=\chi_{0}$ since the logarithmic divergence in (\ref{LegendreQ}) is compensated by the volume form ($[r^{2}-\chi_{0}^{2}]\d r$) to give a finite limit at $r=\chi_{0}$ for the integrand.
-One might be worried that by removing the complex term from the equation we have changed its nature too much.
-However, as shown in \cite{Ronveaux} one of the solutions of Confluent Heun equation has (for the specific values of our parameters) logarithmic divergence --- as in the case of $Q_{l}$ --- and the other is regular.
+One might be worried that, by removing the complex term from the equation, we have changed its nature too much.
+However, as shown in \cite{ronveaux1995heun} one of the solutions of Confluent Heun equation has (for the specific values of our parameters) logarithmic divergence --- as in the case of $Q_{l}$ --- and the other one is regular thus confirming that the result obtained via simplification holds for the full equation (\ref{kg-last}) as well.

+Therefore, at this point, we conclude that the Klein--Gordon particle can see the singularity since the solution is square-integrable.